-Artist and Assistant Professor of Fine Art
+Artist and Associate Professor of Fine Art

 My vessels are evidence of persistent inquiry, and the development of new aesthetic principles and processes through investigating the relationships involving the physical nature of clay materials, form and compositional design, and the ceramic process.